 WHY IS THE STATE MEDIAN IMPORTANT?

-On the other hand, if your average gross earnings for the six months before filing is over the median, you will have to take a “means test” to determine if you qualify for Chapter 7.
+On the other hand, if your average gross earnings for the six months before filing is over the median, your attorney will perform a “means test” to determine if you qualify for Chapter 7.
 This means test considers your income minus certain allowable expenses.
 Frequently, the results allow a debtor with substantial earnings but high expenses to file Chapter 7.

 ARE YOU REALLY A HIGH-INCOME DEBTOR?